henrymxu/evebot/README.md

 ## Features

 - Play music!
+- Start a radio!
-- Clip or recite users!
+- Clip or recite voice channel activity!
 - Say anything you want with the bot!
+- And much more!

 ## Usage